wejlab/jlabwiki/docs/learning_resources/statistics_in_bioinformatics.md

-# Statistics Princples in Bioinformatics
+# Statistics Principles in Bioinformatics

 This presentation was given by Xutao Wang in lab meeting on 10/23/25.

-You can download the powerpoint from GitHub here: [Download](<https://github.com/wejlab/jlabwiki/blob/main/docs/assets/Statistics_Principles_in_Bioinformatics.pptx>)
+You can download the PowerPoint from GitHub here: [Download](<https://github.com/wejlab/jlabwiki/blob/main/docs/assets/Statistics_Principles_in_Bioinformatics.pptx>)

 ## 🧠 What This Presentation Covers